 Francis is also able to supply specialist indexes such as a Biblical reference index and an index locorum of Classical texts should a book require this.
 Francis’s indexing fees generally follow the recommendations of the Society of Indexers.
 Please contact Francis for more details.

 Francis Young is a specialist translator of medieval and early modern Latin texts, and is available to translate both snippets of prose and poetry or longer texts such as legal documents and accounts.
-His translation commissions have included a verse translation for Salisbury Cathedral’s 800th anniversary in 2020 that was set to music as The Salisbury Anthem; translations of Latin graffiti found in East Anglian churches; and a translation of a medieval life of St Cnut of Denmark for Odense Museum.
+His translation commissions have included a verse translation for Salisbury Cathedral’s 800th anniversary in 2020 that was set to music as The Salisbury Anthem; translations of Latin graffiti found in East Anglian churches; and a translation of a medieval life of St Knut the Holy of Denmark for Odense Museum.
+Francis is also an experienced reader of medieval Latin manuscripts and may be able to assist with palaeographical queries.

 Please contact Francis for more information about his translation work.